GNU-Ymir/Documentations/en/functions/README.md

 }
 ```

+**Contribution**: Resolve that problem when it seems obvious, for
+example in the previous example, maybe the type of the block can be
+infered directly?

 ## Closure

+As said earlier, a lambda function behave like a local private
-Lambda function have no access on the scope of the function that
+function, and thus has no access to the context of the function that
-declare them.
-If you try to compile the following program, you should
-get an error.
+have declared it.
+In the following example, the lambda function
+declared at line **`5`** tries to access the variable **`i`** declared
+at line **`4`**.
+This is impossible, the variable **`i`** exists in a
+different context that the lambda function.

 ```ymir
 import std::io